 The leaves are evergreen, heart-shaped to oval kidney-shaped, shiny dark green, often with lighter spots on the upper side, and purple hue underneath.

-After flowering the flower stems form a downward spiral shape allowing the seeds to ripen close to the ground.
+After flowering, the flower stems form into a downward spiral shape allowing the seeds to ripen close to the ground.
 The sweet and sticky seeds are attractive to ants, which help to spread them.

 Cyclamen hederifolium has a rather large tuber which can be 20 cm or more.
 It resembles C. purpurascens, but the leaves are slightly lobed and pointed not unlike the leaves of ivy, hence the species name hederifolium (hedera = ivy and folium = leaf).